ChrisW-priv/PersonalVault/notes/Max Flow on a graph.md

 ---
+title: Max Flow on a graph
+description: Answers a question of how much "flow" can we push through the network
+date: 2025-02-14
+tags: []
 categories:
   - null
   - zettelkasten
-date: 2025-02-14
-description: Answers a question of how much "flow" can we push through the network given that each edge has a certain capacity.
-tags: []
-title: Max Flow on a graph
 ---

 ## Notation